ry-animal/hl-react-express/projectDocs/prd.md

 (Optional) Streaming Responses: Displaying LLM responses in real-time.
 (Optional) Metrics Display: Showing usage metrics like message count and response time.
 (Optional) Backend Integration: Handling LLM and API requests through a Node.js backend.
 Error Handling: Graceful handling of API errors and network issues.

 5. In-scope & Out-of-scope:

 In-scope:

 Building a React-based chat interface.
 Integrating with the OpenAI API for LLM functionality.
-Integrating with the OpenWeatherMap API for weather information.
-Implementing contextual prompt engineering.
+Integrating with the OpenWeatherMap API or other public APIs Implementing contextual prompt engineering.
 Handling basic error scenarios.
-Creating a functional chatbot that answers questions about "The Daily Grind."
-(Preferred) Creating a minimal Node.js backend to proxy API calls.
+Creating a functional chatbot that answers questions (Preferred) Creating a minimal Node.js backend to proxy API calls.
 Creation of a Readme.md file with installation and run instructions.

 Out-of-scope:

 Advanced user authentication or authorization.